Skip to content

 main/app/lib/api/chats/useChatsApi.ts React Query hooks: useChatsFeed, useChatMessages, useChatWithMemory

-main/server/api/memories/chat/app.py Lambda: dispatcher + async worker + GPU resolution + health polling
+main/server/api/memories/chat/app.py Lambda: dispatcher + async worker + GPU resolution + health polling + _enqueue_gpu_retry

 main/server/api/chats/messages/app.py Lambda: GET messages for a chat